Neha-090513/frontend-terra-civitas/README.md

 - **Tailwind CSS** for styling
 - **shadcn-ui** for accessible, composable UI components

-Use it as a dashboard / control panel UI to integrate with your backend (e.g., Terra Civitas crime detection API) or any other REST/GraphQL service.
+Use it as a dashboard / control panel UI to integrate your backend.

 ---